-CUC and DataLink have entered into three agreements; the management and maintenance, pole attachment and fibre optic agreements, all agreements have been approved by the ERA.
-The ICTA licence will now allow DataLink to assume full responsibility for the existing Pole Attachment Agreements and Optical Fiber Lease Agreement currently held by CUC with third party information and communications technology service providers.
-The novation and reassignment of existing contracts is in progress and expected to be completed during the second half of 2012.
+All three agreements have been approved by the ERA.
+The ICTA licence will now allow DataLink to assume full responsibility for the existing Pole Attachment Agreements and Optical Fibre Lease Agreement currently held by CUC with third party information and communications technology service providers.
+The novation and reassignment of existing contracts is in progress and expected to be completed before the end of 2012.